krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

 ### Dynamic programming approach

-**The coin change can be seen as a special case of the complete knapsack problem**, sharing the following similarities and differences.
+**The coin change can be seen as a special case of the unbounded knapsack problem**, sharing the following similarities and differences.

 - The two problems can be converted into each other: "item" corresponds to "coin", "item weight" corresponds to "coin denomination", and "backpack capacity" corresponds to "target amount".
-- The optimization goals are opposite: the complete knapsack problem aims to maximize the value of items, while the coin change problem aims to minimize the number of coins.
+- The optimization goals are opposite: the unbounded knapsack problem aims to maximize the value of items, while the coin change problem aims to minimize the number of coins.
-- The complete knapsack problem seeks solutions "not exceeding" the backpack capacity, while the coin change seeks solutions that "exactly" make up the target amount.
+- The unbounded knapsack problem seeks solutions "not exceeding" the backpack capacity, while the coin change seeks solutions that "exactly" make up the target amount.

 **First step: Think through each round's decision-making, define the state, and thus derive the $dp$ table**